Chinese nationalism: Internet activism

+Nationalism on the internet is varied, with different groupings approaching the issues from various perspectives.
+Publishing in 2025, journalist Shuyu Zhang writes that this "new patriotism" includes groups like "overseas-educated students who deromanticize and subsequently distance themselves from Western ideals; 'patriots' who have faith in the China model and pride in a rising China; populists who see China as a victim of Western hegemony; and, lately, 'fan girls' who adopt 'fan club culture' in their patriotism" such as Little Pink.

 In the 1990s, nationalists among the Chinese public were primarily connected through the internet.
+Forums for online nationalist discourses in China have included SonicBBS (now defunct) and Dragon Sky (lkong.com).

 In 2005, twenty-two million Chinese netizens signed an internet petition in opposition to Japan's efforts to join the United Nations Security Council.

 In response to protests during the 2008 Olympic Torch Relay, the Chinese blogosphere became filled with nationalistic material, many of which highlighted perceived biases and inaccuracies in the Western media such as photos of clashes between police and Tibetan independence protestors that took place in Nepal and India but were captioned to seem as if the events happened in China.
-Student-founded website Anti-CNN claimed that news channels such as CNN and BBC pushed false narratives about and reported only selectively onn the 2008 Tibetan unrest.
+The student-founded website Anti-CNN claimed that news channels such as CNN and BBC pushed false narratives about and reported only selectively on the 2008 Tibetan unrest.

 Chinese hackers have claimed to have attacked the CNN website numerous times, through the use of DDoS attacks.
 Similarly, the Yasukuni Shrine website was hacked by Chinese hackers during late 2004, and another time on 24 December 2008.

 Nationalists began developing a reputation for cross-platform online "expeditions" through their response to perceptions of Taiwanese independence sentiment in 2015–2016.'
 "Expeditions" are self-organized and intense waves of cross-platform hostile communication towards individuals or groups with different political stances.

 During the 2019–2020 Hong Kong protests, in response to protestors doxing police officers and people unsupportive of the protests, some Chinese nationalists in Hong Kong responded by doxing protestors.
 A game was also created, called Everyone Hit the Traitors, in which players could beat up protestors and their financial and political backers, such as Joshua Wong, Martin Lee, and Jimmy Lai.
 The game was made in response to another game, Liberate Hong Kong, where players play as protestors fighting the police.

+After the COVID-19 pandemic, online nationalist sentiment increased, in part due to the Chinese public's view that the country had handled the pandemic successfully.
+Academic Guobin Yang writes that COVID-era nationalism in China (like wolf warrior diplomacy), should be understood "in the context of an already emerging culture of cybernationalist and global populism."

 During the Russo-Ukrainian War (in particular the Russian invasion of Ukraine), nationalistic netizens disseminated pro-Russian sentiments and posted pro-Russian posts across the Chinese internet.
 Online representations of Russian women across the Chinese internet have been described as gendered nationalism or nationalistic sexism.
 Chinese nationalists and Russian nationalists share common anti-Western sentiments.